Côte d'Ivoire Wedding Traditions

 The Akan Way: When More Is More (and Then Add Gold)

-The Mandé Method: Elegant Simplicity (With Secret Complexity)
+The Mande Method: Elegant Simplicity (With Secret Complexity)

 The musical traditions shine brightest here, with griots (traditional storytellers) weaving family histories into songs that make genealogy entertaining.
 The gender-separated celebrations create two parallel parties: men pretending they’re having serious discussions while secretly competing over who brought the best gift, women openly celebrating while covertly evaluating the groom’s family’s organizational skills.
+Similar griot traditions feature prominently in Malian and Senegalese wedding ceremonies.

 Gur Gatherings: When the Whole Village Gets Invited (Literally)

 Gur peoples don’t do small.
 Their weddings last up to 7 days because everyone needs a turn dancing.
 Communal participation reaches levels where strangers become family and family becomes exhausted.
-Agricultural symbolism appears everywhere-yam presentations, harvest dances ensuring fertility for crops and couple alike.
+Agricultural symbolism appears everywhere, yam presentations, harvest dances ensuring fertility for crops and couple alike.

 Krou Coastal Celebrations: Where Weddings Meet the Sea

 Krou traditions bring oceanside flair with decorations featuring actual fishing nets (artfully draped, not fish-scented) and seafood feasts making restaurants jealous.
-Dowry negotiations refreshingly focus on practical items-tools, household goods, and fishing equipment, because nothing says “provider” like quality nets.
+Dowry negotiations refreshingly focus on practical items, tools, household goods, and fishing equipment, because nothing says “provider” like quality nets.

 The Real Numbers That Make Couples Consider Elopement